 You hope you’ll never need it, but it’s important to have a basic first aid kit in your car glove box.
 It could be something as simple as a few packs of bandages and some antibiotic ointment, but having a smaller-scale version of a proper first aid kit handy saves you from having to rummage through the trunk in an emergency situation.
 Supplement this with a full roadside emergency kit in your trunk, stocked with things like road flares, flashlights, and additional medical supplies.

 You never know when you’ll be stranded after dark, so always keep a flashlight in your car glove box.
 Make sure the batteries are fresh, and add a few spare ones for good measure.
 Look for a flashlight that is bright enough to illuminate under the car hood, and the undercarriage—an LED model is perfect for automotive use.
 A work light is also a smart idea, but its size makes it better suited for the trunk.

-Now that you know what to keep in your car glove box, check out 20 clever car gadgets that make driving safer.
+Now that you know what to keep in your car glove box, find out how these car anti-theft devices can protect your ride.